xabierblanch/PyRockDiff/README.md

 ## 🚀 Quick Overview

 **PyRockDiff** is a Python-based pipeline that automates the comparison of two point clouds obtained from LiDAR or Structure-from-Motion (SfM), specifically targeting rock surfaces.
-It enables efficient geological change analysis with minimal user input.
+It enables efficient change analysis with minimal user input.

 ### 🔑 Key Features

 - **Automation**: Fully automated workflow requiring only a single configuration file.
 - **User-Friendly Configuration**: Designed for ease of use, even without programming experience.
 - **Preprocessing**: Cleans point clouds by removing noise and vegetation, and aligns them using robust registration algorithms.
-- **Change Detection**: Identifies differences between two epochs using the M3C2 algorithm.
+- **Dual Change Detection**: Identifies differences between two epochs using the M3C2 algorithm (deformation and rockfalls).
-- **Clustering & Volume Calculation**: Detects and isolates changes with DBSCAN, and estimates volumes using alpha-shape triangulation.
+- **Clustering & Volume Calculation**: Detects and isolates changes with DBSCAN, and estimates volumes for rockfalls using alpha-shape triangulation.

 ## 📖 Overview
 <details>